Probabilistic Patient Record Linkage

 Details

-requires that at least one date interval matches across
+Dates: the use of dates1 and dates2 requires that at least one date interval matches across

 in addition of having that very same code recorded in both.